ecaldwell/agolTools/README.md

 ## Features
 * Create a spreadsheet of all users in the org
 * Update map service urls in webmaps
-* Check for new users and add them to a list of groups

 ## Instructions